hasansimsek1/WorkApp/README.md

 It is not ready to use but I will be working on it.

-### If you want to get it running, take these steps..
+### If you want to get it running locally, take these steps..
 * This application requires ASP.NET Core 2.2 to be installed on your computer.
 If not so, please install it from [here](https://dotnet.microsoft.com/download)
 * Get the solution from github (clone or download)
 * Change conntection strings in appsettings.json files in the AspNetCoreMvc and Wpf projects.
 Note that this application uses Sql Server as its database.